-The government of the State of Georgia does not license substance abuse counselors.
-In Georgia, certification is voluntary, and the private credentialing agencies are accepted as authoritative sources of professional credentials.
+The government of the State does not license Georgia substance abuse counselors.
+In Georgia, alcohol drug abuse certification is voluntary, and the private credentialing agencies are accepted as authoritative sources of professional credentials.
+This means that it is not required to become a certified substance abuse counselor in order to work in the field.
 These credentials certify a level of competency based on education, experience, and training.
 There are two primary organization in the state that provides certification, credentials, renewals, continuing education requirements, and ethical compliance.
 The Alcohol and Drug Abuse Certification Board of Georgia (ADACBGA), and the Georgia Association of Addiction Counselors (GACA).

 The ADACBGA is a member board of the International Certification & Reciprocity Consortium.
 It offers credentials and certification.
 The board can accept credentials from out of state counselors and promote acceptance of Georgia Counselors outside the state.